stg-tud/apsa/2019/6-BasicCallGraphAlgorithms/BasicCallGraphAlgorithms.md

 c2.add(null);  // CALL SITE
 ```

-^ In the above example, the declared receiver type of `c2` is collection and therefore Wala will create an edge to all subtypes of `Collection` which define an `add` method.
+^ In the above example, the declared receiver type of `c2` is collection and, therefore, Wala will create an edge to all subtypes of `Collection` which define an `add` method.
 Soot instead computes the least upper type bound of `ArrayList` and `Vector` (which is `List`) and will only add an edge to `add` methods defined by subtypes of `List`.
 OPAL supports union (and intersection) types and is able to determine that the call will either go to `ArrayList.add` or `Vector.add`.

 ---